 Please listen to the entire interview here.

-Clayton Cubitt (whose father is Canadian, not his mother, as was reported) is a photographer, videographer, and writer perhaps best known for his work with Nerve magazine and his Operation Eden, but he's also pithy.
+Clayton Cubitt (whose father is Canadian, not his mother, as was reported) is a photographer, videographer, and writer perhaps best known for his work with Nerve magazine and his Operation Eden.
+He's also pithy.
 When speaking about online personal privacy, for instance (a notion he describes as both "quaint" and "obsolete"), in comparison to corporate communications, he says:

 "I think a corporation is a beautiful thing to look at.
 I think it's like a great white shark--it's something you have to admire for its primal, evolutionary deadliness."